pmcdi/jarvais/README.md

 - **analysis_report.pdf**: A PDF report summarizing the analysis results.
 - **config.yaml**: Configuration file for the analysis setup.
+- **analyzer_settings.json**: JSON file that contains the settings used for the analysis.
+- **analyzer_settings.schema.json**: JSON schema file that documents how the settings can be modified.

 **Figures:**
 - **frequency_tables**: Contains visualizations comparing different categorical features.